-Software architecture requires more than science and craft.
-In order to build high quality software products with agility, you want to become an engineer, a craftsman and an artist.
-On top of knowledge and skill, the software artist adds the pschological maturity that allows him to …
+Software architecture requires more than science, engineering and craft.
+In order to make high quality software products with agility, you want to become an educated engineer, craftsman and artist.
+To knowledge and skill the software artist adds the psychological maturity that allows her to …

-- See the true meaning and semantic structure of a software
+- See the true meaning and pragmatic structure of software

 - Let go of mere technicalities, perfectionism and feature creep

-- Intuitively feel when returns diminish and something is good enough
+- Intuitively feel when something is good enough as returns diminish

 - Truly empathize with users

 Two steps make the core of this book: 1) Deducting universal laws of code structure, and 2) analyzing common patterns of architecture and design through the lense of the established thought framework.